As an Amazon Associate, GrowJourney earns from qualifying purchases. Read more: terms of service.

 1. Plant disease introduction

-As Clemson University Extension mentions, a possible risk with removing the lower stems and burying your tomato transplants is the potential for disease organisms to infect your plants through the wounded tissue (example: bacterial wilt).
+As Clemson University Extension mentions, a possible risk with removing the lower leaves/stems and burying your tomato transplants is the potential for disease organisms to infect your plants through the wounded tissue (example: bacterial wilt).

 If you’re rotating crops and/or using good compost or worm castings in your planting holes (here are the worm castings we recommend), you can minimize the likelihood of plant infection.

 We live in a warm, southern climate, and the tips outlined above work great for us.
 However, we’ve heard from a good grower living in a cooler climate who says that their tomato plants don’t produce as much when they bury the roots during transplant.

 They speculate this is because tomato plants love heat, and burying them too deep keeps their roots in cooler soil, which may inhibit productivity.
 If you live in a cooler climate zone, experiment with different methods to see which works best for you.
 As mentioned above, this is why we recommend transplanting your seedlings sidewise into a trench rather than into a deep vertical hole.